Ron Vlaar: Youth

 In Hensbroek, Vlaar joined local club Apollo '68 at the age of six.
 Apollo '68 youth coach Kees Wijte was quickly convinced: "But when Ron was five, he was already allowed to train with us.
 You could already see how good he was.
 Ron had a powerful kick with both his left and right leg, and a very good one as well.
 Besides, he had a fantastic mentality.
 Ron always wanted to win and become better."

 When Vlaar went to his final year in elementary school, he left Apollo '68.
 The youngster wanted to play on a higher level and joined SVW '27 from Heerhugowaard.
 At his new club, Vlaar's development went well above expectation.
-After playing for SVW '27 for one season, he got invited to join the AZ youth academy, a professional side playing in the Eerste Divisie.
+After playing for SVW '27 for one season, he was invited to join the AZ youth academy, a professional side playing in the Eerste Divisie.
 In 2002, Vlaar signed his first youth contract with the club, keeping him in Alkmaar until summer 2007.
 Having initially started out in the attacking midfield position, Vlaar began playing in the defender position after "being told by his coach that he could be better focus in the back".